Decoding algorithms for surface codes: Decoders for surface codes

 Although computing solutions to \eqref{eq:bwmld} is also difficult, this task is amenable to BP.
-Given a factor graph representation of the parity check matrix of a code, BP can run over the aforementioned graph and obtain the qubit-wise most likely error in polynomial time.
-Assuming that we are working with CSS codes, note that the rotated planar code belongs to this class, (refer to \cite{degen3, reviewpat} for a more general description), the BP decoding problem can be understood as the execution of two classical BP decoders, one for $X$-errors and the other for $Z$-errors.
-Thus, we can describe the iterative schedule of BP decoding as if applied to a classical code\footnote{Recall that quantum CSS codes can be understood as the amalgamation of two classical codes, where one code corrects bit-flips and the other corrects phase-flips.}.
-To begin, the BP algorithm requires an error syndrome $s$ and the channel error probability distribution.
-The error syndrome is computed as $s = H\cdot E$, where $H$ denotes the parity check matrix of the classical code and $E$ represents the error, and is a length $n-k$ binary vector.
-Each of the entries in the syndrome vector is assigned to a check node.
-Conversely, the channel error probability distribution is made available to the variable nodes.
-In this sense, the BP decoder operates by executing the following instruction schedule:
+Given the Tanner graph of a code, BP can run over the aforementioned graph and obtain the qubit-wise most likely error in polynomial time. {As earlier seen, we can consider the code as two separate parity check matrices $H_X$ and $H_Z$ and, thus,} the BP decoding problem can be understood as the execution of two classical BP decoders {that are run simultaneously}, one for $X$-errors and the other for $Z$-errors. {Thus, to understand BP-based decoding of CSS codes, we can limit ourselves to explaining how BP decoding works for classical codes} {To begin, the BP algorithm requires the following:} \begin{itemize} \item A Tanner graph $G$ representing the parity check matrix $H$ of the $[n, k, d]$ classical code\footnote{ {The $[n, k, d]$ notation represents the fact that the code has $n$ physical bits, $k$ logical bits, and distance $d$.}} we are working with. \item An error syndrome $\bar{s}$ computed as {$\bar{s} = H\cdot \bar{e}$}. \item The probability distribution of the error, {$P(\hat{e})$.} \end{itemize}